-The SARS-CoV-2 coronavirus that causes COVID-19 was first identified in the UK on 29 January 2020.
-The ensuing pandemic mandated urgent modifications to the National Health Service (NHS), responding to anticipated staffing shortages,3-5 a possible surge in patients requiring critical care, and the need to reduce face-to-face contact to minimise the risk of nosocomial transmission of SARS-CoV-2.
-NHS-wide modifications included the cancellation of non-urgent activity, redeployment of physical and workforce resources from elective to critical care services, and a rapid roll-out of digital resources to support remote consultations.
+The ensuing pandemic mandated urgent modifications to the National Health Service (NHS), responding to anticipated staffing shortages,^{3-5} a possible surge in patients requiring critical care^{6,7} and the need to reduce face-to-face contact to minimise the risk of nosocomial transmission of

+SARS-CoV-2.
+NHS-wide modifications included the cancellation of non-urgent activity,7 redeployment of physical and workforce resources from elective to critical care services6 and a rapid roll-out of digital resources to support remote consultations.8

-During the COVID-19 pandemic, the demand for maternity care was not expected to change.
-However, the UK Government placed pregnant women into the group of people who were considered 'vulnerable' to the severe effects of COVID-19, and recommended that they 'stringently apply social distancing measures', including attendance at clinical settings only for essential medical care.
-In response to the SARS-CoV-2 pandemic situation in the UK, the Royal College of Obstetricians and Gynaecologists (RCOG) urgently convened a COVID-19 guidance development team, which included input from the Royal College of Midwives (RCM), Royal College of Paediatrics and Child Health (RCPCH) and Royal College of Anaesthetists (RCoA), on 4 March 2020.
-This resulted in publication of version 1 of the guidance document 'Coronavirus (COVID-19) Infection in Pregnancy' on 9 March 2020, intended to support clinicians providing maternity care for pregnant women during the pandemic; version 10.1 of this document was published 19 June 2020.
-All previous versions are available from the RCOG upon request.
-There has also been a parallel suite of RCOG, RCM and NHS-England guidance and frameworks advising maternity units on suitable modifications to maternity services.10-12
+During the COVID-19 pandemic, the demand for maternity care was not expected to change.6 However, the UK Government placed pregnant women into the group of people who were considered 'vulnerable' to the severe effects of COVID-19,9 and recommended that they 'stringently apply social distancing measures', including attendance at clinical settings only for essential medical care.
+In response to the SARS-CoV-2 pandemic situation in the UK, the Royal College of Obstetricians and Gynaecologists (RCOG) urgently convened a COVID-19 guidance development team, which included input from the Royal College of Midwives (RCM), Royal College of Paediatrics and Child Health and Royal College of Anaesthetists, on 4 March 2020.
+This resulted in the publication of version 1 of the guidance document Coronavirus (COVID-19) Infection in Pregnancy on 9 March 2020, which was intended to support clinicians providing maternity care for pregnant women during the pandemic; version 10.1 of this document was published on 19 June 2020.
+10 All previous versions are available from the RCOG upon request.
+There has also been a parallel suite of RCOG, RCM and NHS England guidance and frameworks advising maternity units on suitable modifications to maternity services.
+10-12

-During the pandemic, the RCOG became aware of substantial workforce changes, and undertook a survey of staffing rearrangements in obstetrics and gynaecology (O&G).
-This reported junior staff were redeployed to other specialties from 53% of O&G units and that at least one in five other staff were unavailable for patient facing clinical work in 40% of units at the peak of the pandemic.
-A separate survey of O&G trainees, reported that 79% of units had reduced face-to-face antenatal clinics.
+During the pandemic, the RCOG became aware of substantial workforce changes, and undertook a survey of staffing rearrangements in obstetrics and gynaecology.
+This reported that junior staff were redeployed to other specialties from 53% of obstetrics and gynaecology units and that at least one in five other staff were unavailable for patient-facing clinical work in 40% of units at the peak of the pandemic.
+A separate survey of obstetrics and gynaecology trainees reported that 79% of units had reduced face-to-face antenatal clinics.
+14